rafspiny/emm/README.md

 * run workloads and analyze the (likely) performance improvements

 ## Recognition
 The name is a tribute to an old friend of mine.
 Emmanuel Granatiello.
 He passed away too early.
 He has been an extraordinary person.
-Caring, empathetic, curious, rooted in his community, an hacker.
+Caring, empathetic, curious, rooted in his community, a hacker.
 He has been and is greatly missed.
 [Charly Batista](https://fosdem.org/2024/schedule/event/fosdem-2024-3601-reducing-costs-and-improving-performance-with-data-modeling-in-postgres/) for giving the talk.

 ## Notes
-The initial release encompasses PSQL only and it is written as I would be vibe coding.
+The initial release encompasses PSQL only, and it is written as I would be vibe coding.
 Whatever that means.

 ## How EMM works
 The `docker-compose` file defines two services: